What is Delta 8 THC?

 THC and CBD are two chemical compounds produced by the cannabis Sativa plant.
 They are similar in that they share the same home and are used to making the same types of products, but they differ in what healing benefits they have to offer.
 Let’s have a closer look at each.

 Cannabidiol, or CBD, is a chemical found in the cannabis Sativa plant recognized for its medicinal benefits.
 Over the years, CBD has grown in popularity for its unique healing properties and has become an essential component of medical marijuana.
-CBD is great for pain relief and is known to nip pain directly from the source.
-CBD is also great at providing relief from anxiety and stress and helping regulate sleeping and eating patterns.
+CBD is also great at providing relief from stress and helping with sleep support.
 CBD offers a slew of wellness benefits, but there’s something else about this special chemical that wins over many hemp enthusiasts.

 CBD is unique in that it does not contain tetrahydrocannabinol or THC.
 This is a chemical also found in the cannabis Sativa plant that is known to make people feel high when they consume it.
 The psychotropic effects of THC makes it the more rowdy chemical between the two.
 CBD doesn’t get you high by itself, but it is incredibly versatile.
 CBD is extracted from hemp and used to create a variety of products.
 Besides CBD products, CBD is often converted into Delta-8 through a series of conversion steps to make Delta-8 products more widely available.